top of page

 1. The Reggio Emilia Approach: The "100 Languages"

-We view children as capable, resilient, and brimming with potential.
-Following the Reggio Emilia philosophy, we believe children express themselves through a "hundred languages"—painting, sculpting, and building.
+We view all people as capable, resilient, and brimming with potential.
+Following the Reggio Emilia philosophy, we believe artists express themselves through a "hundred languages"—painting, sculpting, and building.

-The Environment as the Third Teacher: Our studio is designed to be beautiful and inspiring, filled with natural light and curated materials that "invite" children to create.
+• The Environment as the Third Teacher: Our studio is designed to be beautiful and inspiring, filled with natural light and curated materials that "invite" individuals to create.

-Collaborative Discovery: We document the artistic process, showing children that their thoughts and creations are valued and meaningful.
+• Collaborative Discovery: We document the artistic process, showing that thoughts and creations are valued and meaningful.

 2. The Montessori Method: Independence & Intention